OfficeDev/Office-Addin-Scripts/packages/office-addin-mock/README.md

 ## Usage

-The examples used here will be using [Mocha](mochajs.org/) testing framework.
+The examples used here will be using [Mocha](mochajs.org/) and [Jest](https://jestjs.io/) testing frameworks.
 Any JavaScript framework should work, feel free to use others if needed.

 Import `office-addin-mock` to your testing file: